 - You are only able to belong to one KiwiSaver scheme, but most providers allow you to split your investment across multiple fund types.
 This gives you the option to split your funds across risk levels.
 For example, you might put money you plan to spend in the next few years in a less risky fund, such as a defensive or cash fund, and then allocate some long-term funds to a riskier fund, such as a balanced or growth fund.

 - Are you using KiwiSaver to help save for a first home?
-If you plan to withdraw funds to put towards a first home deposit, it’s likely you plan to withdraw your funds in a shorter time-frame than you would if you were using it only as a retirement savings scheme.
+If you plan to use KiwiSaver for a first home deposit, it’s likely you’ll withdraw funds earlier than if saving for retirement.
 In this instance, choosing a fund with less risk is a more precautionary approach.